vinhgiang/Perfect-ETG/README.md

 # Perfect-ETG
-This is a chrome plugin which help you make a hint when playing "Eyes Test" game
+This is a chrome plugin which help you make a hint when playing "Eyes Test" game on http://wvw.igame.com/ET.php